Mitch-Co/NotBot/assets/servers/_README_STORAGE.txt

 HOW DOES IT WORK?
 --------------------------------------------------------------------------------------
-NOTE: BOOTYBOT DOES NOT AUTOMATICALLY SAVE SERVERS AFTER SCANNING
+NOTE: NOTBOT DOES NOT AUTOMATICALLY SAVE SERVERS AFTER SCANNING
-NOTEx2: BOOTYBOT DOES LOAD SERVERS AUTOMATICALLY
+NOTEx2: NOTBOT DOES LOAD SERVERS AUTOMATICALLY
-After BootyBot scans a server, you can use the copy of the server in memory until bootybot is restarted.
+After NotBot scans a server, you can use the copy of the server in memory until notbot is restarted.
 If you decide to save the servers, this is the area where they will be stored.

 Servers are stored as JSON objects.